UCSB-AMPLab/sondondo/README.md

 ## Documentation

+- **Project Website**: Interactive documentation site at `docs/` with all notebooks and metadata dictionary
+- **Metadata Dictionary**: Complete field-level documentation for all datasets in `project_code/docpages/metadata_dictionary.qmd`
 - **Release Notes**: See `RELEASE_NOTES.md` for detailed milestone documentation
 - **Process Documentation**: Complete pipeline documentation in processing notebooks
 - **Data Mappings**: Column and value mappings available in `data/mappings/`